JaafarRammal/jaafarrammal.github.io/docs/pages/education.md

 **London, UK**

-I am currently a final year undergraduate student at Imperial, pursuing an MEng in Electronics and Information Engineering (or Computer Engineering)
+I graduated from Imperial with an MEng in Electronics and Information Engineering (or Computer Engineering)

 Beside the course itself, the community at Imperial is uniquely diversified.
 I get to meet new people continously at various events, and each person is amazing in their own way.

 More information about the course can be found [here](http://www.imperial.ac.uk/study/ug/courses/electrical-engineering-department/electronic-information-meng/)

-(In years 3 and 4, for some modules, I was either limited to a maximum number of modules for the year, or simply was not allowed to take the module for credit (e.g. Reinforcement Learning).
-Therefore these are not on my uni transcript but I still did them on the side)

 <!-- Year 4 -->

 ### Year 4

 <p>Modules:
 <ul style="column-count: 2;">
   <li>Computer Vision & Pattern Recognition</li>